 CarInsurance.com Insights

-• According to recent data, GEICO offers the cheapest full coverage car insurance in Arizona at $109 per month.
+• Among the companies analyzed by CarInsurance.com, GEICO stands out as the cheapest option for full coverage car insurance in Arizona, with an insurance premium of $109 per month.

-• Arizona drivers with a clean driving record pay 39% less for car insurance than drivers with a DUI.
+• Drivers in Arizona with a clean record pay 39% less for premiums compared to those with a DUI.

 You can find the cheapest full-coverage car insurance in Arizona for $109 a month from GEICO.
 It saves you $42 compared to the state average car insurance cost of $151 monthly.